Summary of Significant Accounting Policies

 Use of Estimates

-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant areas of estimation include the allowance for bad debts, the lives and valuation of long-lived assets, impairment of assets and rates for amortization, accrued liabilities, future income tax, in valuation models used in estimating the allocation of fair value of debentures, warrants, embedded conversion options, deemed dividends and stock-based compensation and transactions and changes in the fair value of derivative instruments, among others.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates.
+Significant estimates and assumptions include the estimates of fair values of assets acquired and liabilities assumed in business combinations, including hospital acquisitions, reserves, contractual allowances and write-downs related to receivables, the recoverability of long-lived assets, stock based compensation, the valuation allowance relating to the Company’s deferred tax assets, valuation of investments, equity and derivative instruments, income from HHS Provider Relief Funds, deemed dividends and debt discounts, among others.
 Actual results could differ from those estimates and would impact future results of operations and cash flows.

 Cash and Cash Equivalents

-We review our calculations for the realizability of gross service revenues on a monthly basis in order to make certain that we are properly allowing for the uncollectable portion of our gross billings and that our estimates remain sensitive to variances and changes within our payer groups.
-The contractual allowance calculation is made on the basis of historical allowance rates for the various specific payer groups on a monthly basis with a greater weight being given to the most recent trends; this process is adjusted based on recent changes in underlying contract provisions.
-This calculation is routinely analyzed by us on the basis of actual allowances issued by payers and the actual payments made to determine what adjustments, if any, are needed.
+We review our calculations for the realizability of gross service revenues monthly to make certain that we are properly allowing for the uncollectable portion of our gross billings and that our estimates remain sensitive to variances and changes within our payer groups.
+The contractual allowance calculation is made based on historical allowance rates for the various specific payer groups monthly with a greater weight being given to the most recent trends; this process is adjusted based on recent changes in underlying contract provisions.
+This calculation is routinely analyzed by us based on actual allowances issued by payers and the actual payments made to determine what adjustments, if any, are needed.

 Contractual Allowances and Doubtful Accounts Policy

-Accounts receivable are reported at realizable value, net of allowances for credits and doubtful accounts, which are estimated and recorded in the period the related revenue is recorded.
+Accounts receivable are reported at realizable value, net of contractual allowances and estimated implicit price concessions (also referred to as doubtful accounts), which are estimated and recorded in the period the related revenue is recorded.
 The Company has a standardized approach to estimating and reviewing the collectability of its receivables based on a number of factors, including the period they have been outstanding.
-Historical collection and payer reimbursement experience is an integral part of the estimation process related to allowances for contractual credits and doubtful accounts.
-In addition, the Company regularly assesses the state of its billing operations in order to identify issues which may impact the collectability of these receivables or reserve estimates.
+Historical collection and payer reimbursement experience is an integral part of the estimation process related to contractual allowances and doubtful accounts.
+In addition, the Company regularly assesses the state of its billing operations in order to identify issues which may impact the receivables or reserve estimates.
 Receivables deemed to be uncollectible are charged against the allowance for doubtful accounts at the time such receivables are written-off.
 Recoveries of receivables previously written-off are recorded as credits to the allowance for doubtful accounts.
-Revisions to the allowances for doubtful accounts estimates are recorded as an adjustment to provision for bad debts.
-See Note 4 – Accounts Receivable.
+Revisions to the allowances for doubtful accounts are recorded as an adjustment to revenues.
+As required by Topic 606, after estimated implicit price concessions and contractual and related allowance adjustments to revenues of $33.3 million and $52.6 million, respectively, for the year ended December 31, 2021 and 2020, we reported net revenues of $3.2 million and $7.2 million, respectively.
+We continue to review the provisions for implicit price concessions and contractual allowances.
+See Note 4 – Accounts Receivable and Income Tax Refunds Receivable.

 Impairment or Disposal of Long-Lived Assets